MiMo1107/NFC-Android/README.md

 # NFC bundle
-Simple Android application showing the usage of NFC in Android
+Simple Android application showing the usage of NFC in Android for educational purposes

 ### Features
 - NFC info